 Semi-ripe beans must be separated before drying as the moisture content is considerably higher than in fully ripened.
 The remaining beans must be rotated regularly as they dry to ensure uniform drying and prevent mold development.
 Fermentation here happens in dry rather than wet conditions, and over a much longer period of time.
 The process used is determined primarily by the environment of the coffee farms and cooperatives that use it—where access to water is scarcer at the source of the beans, natural processing is more common.
 A dryer climate is also beneficial for drying the beans in the fruit effectively.
 Natural processing is more common in Brazil and Ethiopia, for example.

 Once dried, the fruit and the membrane surrounding the bean, or parchment, are removed with machinery.
 There are those who consider natural processed coffees to be more inconsistent, but with careful attention this method can produce fantastic flavor in coffees.
 You can expect sweetness, fuller body and lower acidity from natural process coffees.

 So how does Raven’s Brew® fit in with all of this?
 Since we blend for profile, you will find combinations of coffee that use different processing methods in our blends.
 For example: Wicked Wolf® coffee features two natural coffees for sweet flavors and aromas and heavy body but we blend in a portion of washed coffee for the vibrant flavors and medium acidity and to assist with the superb, smooth finish.
-While our Breakfast Blend coffee is entirely composed of washed coffees, offering a brisk and refreshing with a pleasant acidity, our Limited Edition Blueberry Revolution™ coffee demonstrates the character of natural process coffee—sweet, fruity flavors with a full body.
+While our Breakfast Blend coffee is entirely composed of washed coffees, offering a brisk and refreshing with a pleasant acidity, our Limited Edition Blueberry Revolution™ coffee and Limited Release Espresso Chocólon™ coffee demonstrate the character of natural process coffee—sweet, fruity flavors with a full body.